Contact Us

 Applicants have several costs; the most significant one is business investment.
 There’s no minimum threshold, but an entrepreneur must confirm to have enough money to run their company.

 In addition, an applicant has to prove to have funds to live in Portugal.
-The necessary amount is counted due to the minimum salary in Portugal, which is €760 per month.
-For a year, the necessary amount is at least €9,120.
+The necessary amount is counted due to the minimum salary in Portugal.
+Starting on January 1st, 2024, the national minimum wage will go from €760 to €820.
+For a year, the necessary amount is at least €9,840.

 Renting or purchasing housing in Portugal is obligatory, too; however, there are no requirements for an apartment’s cost or square.